merlinthemagician/PSImodel/README.md

 ### Plotting

- Solutions of the model can be plotted using `gnuplot` by running the shell scripts `plot_psi.plt` and `plot_psiDet.plt`.
+ Solutions of the model can be plotted using `gnuplot` by running the shell scripts `scripts/plot_psi.plt` and `scripts/plot_psiDet.plt`.

-### Statistical analysis of the activities of the cognitive systems for stochastic affect perturbations
+### Statistical analysis of the activities of the cognitive systems

+The shell script `scripts/psiStats.sh` generates simulations for different parameter sets which can be statistically evaluated and plotted using the R script `scripts/evaluatePSIstats.r`.